grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 ## Configure a state timeline

-The following video shows you how to configure a state timeline:
+Once you have created a [dashboard](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/create-dashboard/), the following video shows you how to configure a state timeline:

 {{< youtube id="a9wZHM0mdxo" >}}